onevcat/UniWebView-Docs/docs/api/README.md

 <p>Raised when a message from web view is received. </p>
 <p>Generally, the message comes from a navigation to a scheme which is observed by current web view.
 You could use <code>AddUrlScheme</code> and
 <code>RemoveUrlScheme</code> to manipulate the scheme list.</p>
-<p>&quot;uniwebview://&quot; scheme is default in the list, so a clicking on link starts with &quot;uniwebview://&quot;
+<p>&quot;uniwebview://&quot; scheme is default in the list, so a clicking on link starting with &quot;uniwebview://&quot;
 will raise this event, if it is not removed.</p>
 </div>
             <div class='parameters'>